anishjha93/zerocode-wiki/Load-or-Performance-Testing-(IDE-based).md

 + [Download or browse the demo project](https://github.com/authorjapps/zerocode/wiki/Load-or-Performance-Testing-(IDE-based)#download-or-browse-demo-project)

 Lets address one by one of the above aspects in details in the following section.

+### Load vs Stress, Horizontal Load vs Vertical Load
+In a nutshell :
++ Load: Generate more parallel requests on the application server
+   + Monitor the system behaviour making large number of concurrent users fire the requests.
++ Stress: In a single request, pass a heavy payload
+   + Monitor the system is behaviour with making your payload largest

++ Horizontal: Generate more parallel requests on the application server
+   + Monitor the system behaviour making large number of concurrent users fire the requests.
++ Vertical: In a single request, pass a heavy payload
+   + Monitor the system is behaviour with making your payload largest

 ### How to run tests in parallel in context of one or more scenarios ?
 Annotate your load test class with :